-CVS Charitable Trust Incorporated Scholarships, presented to students in good standing who are interested in a career in community pharmacy practice.
+CVS Charitable Trust Incorporated Scholarships, was established in 2003 by the CVS Charitable Trust, Inc. It is presented to pharmacy students in good standing who are interested in a career in community pharmacy practice.

-Dr. Ann Langley Czerwinski Endowed Scholarship, presented to a pharmacy student who exhibits professional potential, scholarship, and has financial need.
+Dr. Ann Langley Czerwinski Endowed Scholarship Fund, was established in 1994 to honor the late Dr. Ann Czerwinski, who was a faculty member in the School of Pharmacy and Health Professions for over 30 years.
+It is presented to a pharmacy student who exhibits professional potential, scholarship, and has financial need.